min-xu-ai/gentoo-install/my_notes.md

   * .icewm/startup: nm-applet &
   * add a regular user with right groups and zsh
   * .xsession: icewm-session; config slim to autologin
+  * install rofi: set "Super+Space" key in .config/icewm/keys to call it up